Portfolio optimization in a default model under full/partial information

 \section{The partial information case}

-The difference between this section and the previous sections is that here we require the investment process to be adapted to the natural filtration generated by the price process and the default time process.
-This requirement means that the only available information for agents in this economy at a certain time are the prices of the financial assets up to that time and the default times.
-The underlying Brownian motion, the drift process and the compensator process in the system of equations for the asset prices are not directly observable. \\
+We consider a general filtration which modelizes the information given by the prices $(S_t)_{0 \leq t \leq T}$, the default time $\tau$, but also by other factors.
+These factors can have in particular an influence on the default probability.
+We consider an agent on this market, which does not observe all the information but only the information given by the prices and the default time.
+The underlying Brownian motion, the drift process and the compensator process in the equation for the asset price are not directly observable. \\

-Let $(\Omega,\Fc,\P)$ a probability triplet and $\F=\{\Fc_t,0\leq t \leq T\}$ a filtration in $\Fc$ satisfying the usual conditions (augmented and right continuous).
-Suppose that this space is equipped with $(W_t)$ and $(N_t)$ as in Section \ref{modele}.
-We also assume there are one risk-free asset and $n$ risky assets on the market.
-As in Section \ref{modele}, we assume that the price process $(S_t)$ evolves according to the following model
+Let $(\Omega,\Fc,\P)$ be a probability triplet and $\F=\{\Fc_t,0\leq t \leq T\}$ a filtration in $\Fc$ satisfying the usual conditions (augmented and right continuous).
+Suppose that this space is equipped with $W$ and $N$ as in Section \ref{modele}.
+We also assume there are a risk-free asset and a risky asset on the market.
+As in Section \ref{modele}, we assume that the price process $S$ evolves according to the following model